HaDuve/maps-renderer/cleancode.md

 - **Controller file**: `controller.ts` containing a custom `useController` hook with component logic (must NOT contain any JSX code)
 - **Component file**: `.tsx` file containing the UI rendering logic and JSX code

+**Important**:

+- There should be NO component.tsx files in the components directory that simply re-export the actual component
+- Components should only be exported through their respective directory's index.ts file

 Example of a feature folder:

 ```